 - the small size of some classes; - the lack of development history and hence reliance on benchmarks in some classes; - an increased reserve uncertainty on long-tailed classes.
-For example, the Medical Malpractice business is particularly long-tailed and has limited development history.
-Additionally, market results for this class have been particularly volatile increasing the uncertainty in the best estimates for this class; - uncertainty over the losses on remaining unearned exposures, particularly for the classes earning over extended periods such as the Structural Defects business or the Warranty business; - uncertainty over the number and magnitude of potential large losses on long tailed business; and - the existence of profit caps and profit shares for some programmes which also adds to the uncertainty in aggregate estimates.
+For example, the Medical Malpractice business is particularly long-tailed and has incomplete development history resulting in the potential for volatility in market results and increasing the uncertainty in the best estimates for this class; - uncertainty over the losses on remaining unearned exposures, particularly for the classes earning over extended periods such as the Structural Defects business or the Warranty business; - uncertainty over the number and magnitude of potential large losses on long tailed business; and - the existence of profit caps and profit shares for some programmes which also adds to the uncertainty in aggregate estimates.